Troon railway station: 2021 fire

 On 17 July 2021, when the station was unstaffed, a fire severely damaged the station building at platform 1, including the ticket office, a hairdresser and a café.
 Damage to the overhead wires led to suspension of service between Kilwinning and Ayr until 23 July 2021 and suspension of service at Troon until the structures could be rendered safe.
 The station reopened in late July 2021.

+The station was repaired and refurbished by Network Rail between October 2023 and July 2024.

+Facilities

+The station has a car park and cycle storage, pay phones, waiting rooms, toilets, ticket machines and a ticket office, and departure screens.